 To enable SAML SSO you have to open Settings → Authentication and Security → Single Sign-On

-It’s and identity provider URL endpoint which processes an authentication request from a user browser and returns an authentication response to verify the user.
+It’s an identity provider URL endpoint that processes an authentication request from a user browser and returns an authentication response to verify the user.
 This URL is typically application-specific so you need to make sure that you’re using the correct URL provided by your identity provider.

 JIT Provisioning creates a generic user named “John Doe” with the default role of “Developer”, with no Projects or Team assignments.
 Since 3.13.20, the import of first and last names and default role is supported.
 Just specify the user property mapping to the corresponding parameter name.
-After the first login, the user gets redirected to their profile settings to set First and Last name and password for native Targetprocess authentication if needed.
-Also, the Targetprocess administrator has to assign such new Users to Projects and Team in Targetprocess to access account data.
+After the first login, the user gets redirected to their profile settings to set first and last names, and a password for native Targetprocess authentication if needed.
+Also, the Targetprocess administrator has to assign such new Users to Projects and Teams in Targetprocess to access account data.

-If an account with same email exists but was deleted or deactivated, the system will restore and re-activate this user whenever Enable JIT Provisioning option is enabled or not.
+If an account with the same email exists but was deleted or deactivated, the system will restore and re-activate this user whenever Enable JIT Provisioning option is enabled or not.

-This option disables native Targetprocess login form completely and users are automatically redirected to SSO login.
+This option disables the native Targetprocess login form completely and users are automatically redirected to SSO login.

-Users listed in this list may access native Targetprocess login form with special “?login=form” added to Targetprocess URL, e.g. https://your_account.tpondemand.com/login.aspx?login=form
+Users listed in this list may access the native Targetprocess login form with the special URL specified in Settings ➜ Authentication and Security (this URL is unique per account)

 REST API usage

 The enabled SSO feature may affect your REST API integrations, so if you’re using Targetprocess REST API to access data from third-party applications/services - please read this section carefully.

 There are three main ways to use REST API with SSO-enabled Targetprocess: